 Our walk here will be guided by an enthusiastic local UIMLA guide who is an expert in the culture, geography, flora and Romanesque art of the area.
 His knowledge, combined with the walks and visits included in this programme will give you a most rewarding Pyrenean experience.

 You should plan to spend the night in Barcelona after the end of the trek, because we arrive back in the city too late for most connecting flights.
-The same applies the night before the trip, because we leave Barcelona early on the first day so we can arrive in Andorra before midday and take an interesting hike in the afternoon.
+The same applies the night before the trip, because we leave Barcelona early on the first day so we can arrive in the Pyrenees at midday and take an interesting hike in the afternoon.

 Our aim today is to visit eight pristine lakes, such as Romedo d’Abaix, Romedo de Dalt, Guiló and Colatx.
 The landscape is stunning.
 The sharp crest line we see whenever when we look north lies between France and Catalonia.